-The 2nd Gordon Scout Group has the following sections open to both boys and girls, and meets during school terms:
+The 2nd Gordon Scout Group has all scouting sections open to both males and females, and meets during school terms:

-Note: Some of our Scout group sections can run at or near maximum capacity especially as youth members advance between sections, and occasionally, there is the potential for wait-listing.
+NOTE: Some of our Scout group sections may run at or near maximum capacity especially as youth members advance between sections, and occasionally, there is the potential for wait-listing.
 Please fill in the Contact Us form and submit online for all new member enquiries.

 How Scouting benefit youths later in life

 Scouting is a worldwide movement that has shaped the development of youth for over 100 years.
 It has over 30 million members in 161 countries.
 Scouts Australia has around 66,000 members, making it the largest youth movement in the country.
 A youth led, adult supported approach ensures that the youth members are always at the forefront of the Scouting program,

 Children who participate in the Scouting organisations which aim to develop qualities such as self-reliance, resolve and a desire for self-learning are likely to go on to have better mental health in middle age, a significant study in the UK has found… read more >>